 If you had been married for less than two years when you were granted permanent residence (a green card), your status is conditional.
 The reason is that you are required to prove your marriage was legitimate and not a so-called “green card marriage” meant to thwart U.S. immigration law.

 It is very important to have this condition removed.
 Your green card is set to expire on your second anniversary.
 If you do not apply to have the condition removed, you could lose your status and be subject to removal from the U.S.

 You and your spouse should petition jointly during the 90 days before your second anniversary by filing Form I-751.
 An interview is generally required.

 Note: There are waivers to the requirement that you petition jointly with your spouse.
 For example, if you entered into the marriage in good faith but your spouse has died or you have divorced, you can petition on your own.
 You may also petition on your own if you or your child was a victim of abuse or were subjected by extreme hardship by your spouse.

-If any of these situations applies to you, you need not wait for the 90 days before your second anniversary.
+If any of these situations apply to you, you need not wait for 90 days before your second anniversary.
 You can petition at any time, but you will be required to provide evidence that removal from the U.S. would cause you extreme hardship.